 Why are there different words for ‘french fries’ and ‘chips’ in America and England?
 Americans were introduced to deep-fried potatoes through French cooking, so the food became known as “French Fried Potatoes”, which was later shortened to ‘French Fries’.
 The fried potatoes in England are usually thicker (like steak fries in America), and look like they have been ‘chipped’ off of the potato, hence the name ‘chips’.
 Which is also one reason the snack food is called ‘potato chips’ in America.
 In other parts of the world they are called ‘potato crisps’ or ‘crisps’ for short, since they are crispy.

-We hope that you have a majestic day at school today.
+We hope that you have a deliciously descriptive day today!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 At a White House dinner in the 1800’s Thomas Jefferson offered potatoes served the ‘French’ manner.
 The dish, Pommes de terre frites à cru, en petites tranches, most likely came from Jefferson’s French chef, Honoré Julien.

 Once again, during World War I, Americans soldiers stationed in Belgium encountered deep-fried potatoes and adored the dish.
 Some soldiers mistakenly thought they were in France, or that the dish was of French origin since French was the language being spoken in Belgium.
 This reinforced the idea of ‘French Fried Potatoes”.

 There is quite the dispute as to the ‘origin’ of French Fries.
 Some say the dish was invented in France, other say in Belgium.